fridalannerstrom/selekt/README.md

 More data fields (education, work experience, links, etc.) to be added to the model and views.

 Delete button currently only available in candidate profile view – not yet in list/grid view.

+### April 26

+Today's Focus:
+Major improvements to the Candidate Form layout, editing experience, and user interactions.

+Tasks Completed:

+Rebuilt the Candidate Form with a modern WYSIWYG editor for fields like Profile, Work Experience, Education, and Other (using Trumbowyg).

+Added skills input with Tagify for a smoother and faster skills management experience.

+Redesigned the Links section: planned a dynamic system where users can add multiple link buttons (e.g., GitHub, LinkedIn) easily.

+Improved the visual layout of the form:

+Main fields (Profile, Work experience, etc.) on the left side

+Contact info, Skills, and Links on the right side

+Created a new system to display success messages when a candidate is saved (using Django's message framework).

+Improved handling of profile image uploads and preview.

+Fixed formatting issues when displaying rich text content on the Candidate profile view.

+Simplified the backend by moving data parsing logic into forms.py (instead of creating new templatetags).

+Made the links system functional (split name:::url pairs cleanly).

+Prepared dynamic frontend scripts for adding new skills and links.

+Branch:

+All work was done in a separate feature branch to keep main branch clean and stable.

+Challenges:

+Initial issues with WYSIWYG toolbar not displaying (solved by loading Trumbowyg in correct order).

+Some minor TemplateSyntaxErrors when simplifying link management without custom tags (solved by moving logic into form class).

+Next steps (optional):

+Fine-tune the dynamic "add link" system (e.g., edit/remove individual links directly in the form).

+Add better validation for links and skills.

+Polish the design of the skill and link components.